somebloke1/chroma_mcp_server/docs/rules/testing-and-build-guide.md

 2. Ensure the version number is updated in `pyproject.toml`
 3. Build the package and verify the correct version appears in the build artifacts
-4. Test the new version to ensure all changes work correctly
+4. Test the new version to ensure all changes worComplete Documentation

-## Complete Documentation

 For comprehensive instructions, refer to the [Developer Guide](../developer_guide.md).